leo-malassagne/tumblr-Index-by-Tags/README.md

 ## About ##

-A simple jQuery plugin to generate a Tag Cloud based on your Tumblr posts.
+This javascript plugin fetch data about

 ## Installation ##

-Just include the Javascript file in your Tumblr theme after you've included jQuery.
+Include the Javascript file in your Tumblr theme.
+Requires jQuery, and Leaflet for the "createMap" part.

-## Basic Usage ##
+## getData ##

 Create a placeholder div to put the tag cloud in (can be also on a separate page):